 This person is required almost full-time to enter the data and manage the sales forecast in excel sheets.
 This contributes a lot to the cost of sales forecasting.

 Current sales process relies on collecting manual feedback from each individual sales personnel, typically done during meeting one-on-one meetings between the sales rep and her manager.
-Then each of the individual forecasts are compiled for use in the larger sales alignment meetings, which requires further planning and preparation by everyone from VPs to the AEs.
+Then each of the individual forecasts is compiled for use in the larger sales alignment meetings, which requires further planning and preparation by everyone from VPs to the AEs.
 This additional preparation time further adds to the overall cost of sales forecasting.

 3.a Oftentimes companies don’t spend enough resources streamlining their sales process and forecasting tools, which typically results in poor forecasting.
 Clinging to outdated methods, such as still using Excel as a forecasting tool, is a great example of this and often overlooked as a high priority improvement area.
 Not only you are wasting resources building and maintaining your spreadsheets, but you are generating unavoidably poor forecasted numbers due to Excel’s technological limitations in this area.

 3.b Another cost is losing the trust of your shareholders, due to inaccurate or unrealistic forecasts.
-Whether you overpredict or underpredict, either way your shareholders will quickly lose confidence if you cannot demonstrate savant-level knowledge and understanding of your own revenue growth.
+Whether you overpredict or underpredict, either way, your shareholders will quickly lose confidence if you cannot demonstrate savant-level knowledge and understanding of your own revenue growth.

 Once the forecasted figure is out, the sales reps naturally might limit their potential and stop working as hard if they feel the goal has already been met.
 In some cases, reps can even sandbag or hold sales by revealing a closed deal during a specific month or time when there is an extra incentive.